by Andrea M. Darcy

 Are you a highly sensitive person, or “HSP”?
-That is finding what is going on in the world hard to take?
+That is finding what is going on in your life or in the world hard to take at the moment?
+Whether it’s a community event that has led to mass grief, or a world event like war or a pandemic, HSP’s can be hit harder than others.

 But if you are sensitive, you might also find yourself:

-Why is regular advice not working for me?
+Why is regular advice about stress not working for me?

-If you are self-identified as ‘HSP’, then the sort of advice going around like, ‘connect with others’, and ‘be realistic’ might not help you so much.
+If you are self-identified as ‘HSP’, then the sort of advice going around for stress like, ‘connect with others’, and ‘be realistic’ might not help you so much.

 You might feel frustrated talking with those around you as they don’t understand how upset you feel.
 And for you, advice to be ‘realistic’ and ‘stay calm’ can seem a way of diminishing the very real suffering of others.

-What DOES help a sensitive person in a pandemic?
+What DOES help a sensitive person in tough times?

-So what alternate things do we need to consider as a sensitive person in a pandemic?
+So what alternate things do we need to consider as a sensitive person when there are challenging world events or life changes happening?

-Yes, regular self-care matters for us all at this time.
-The Centre for Disease Control and Prevention (CDC) recommends, “Take deep breaths, stretch, or meditate.
+Yes, regular self-care matters for us all during tough times.
+The Centre for Disease Control and Prevention (CDC) recommends that during challenging world events we, “Take deep breaths, stretch, or meditate.
 Try to eat healthy, well-balanced meals, exercise regularly, get plenty of sleep, and avoid alcohol and drugs.”

 But as a sensitive person, self-care can mean more than such basics.
 We are talking not always putting yourself last and being a constant ‘helper’.